superdev-1018/solidity-example/content/notes/what-is-design-systems.md

 The central and local pattern libraries could also use the same tool to develop and generate the design system documentation site.
-Popular tools for this are Storybook,21 Pattern Lab,22 and UIengine.23 Using the same tool has the advantage that moving a component from the central to the local pattern library (or the other way around) is as easy as moving a component folder.
+Popular tools for this are Storybook,21 Pattern Lab,22 and UIengine.Using the same tool has the advantage that moving a component from the central to the local pattern library (or the other way around) is as easy as moving a component folder.

-References
+### References

 https://designsystemsrepo.com/design-systems/
 See Vitaly Friedman, “Taking The Pattern Library To The Next Level,” Smashing Magazine, http://mng.bz/